Thyroidectomy and Parathyroidectomy Services in Scottsdale

 Based on the pathology, further options may be offered for the care of your thyroid problem.
 This may include consultation with endocrinology and even postoperative radioactive iodine ablation of the thyroid.
 The thyroid is unique in that it uses iodine for the production of its hormone, a lot of it!
 If thyroid cancer is found, we can use this against any remaining thyroid cancer cells by sending a radioactively targeted chemical to kill those cells somewhat selectively.
 This is not indicated for all thyroid cancers but will be discussed if indicated.
 This will require the help of an endocrinologist requiring a consult.

 What about parathyroid surgery?

-Parathyroid surgery is more focused on the calcium management than cancer typically.
+Parathyroid surgery is more focused on calcium management than cancer typically.
 Your calcium levels will be followed after surgery and markers of calcium production usually confirm a successful surgery.
-Ofter during surgery you will be injected with a blue dye and possibly even radioactive markers to help identify the parathyroid.
+After surgery, you will be injected with a blue dye and possibly even radioactive markers to help identify the parathyroid.
 Preoperative scans called sestamibi scans are often needed as well as blood work to identify the abnormal gland.
-There are typically 4 glands and usually only 1 or 2 may be involved.
+There are typically 4 glands and usually, only 1 or 2 may be involved.
 So localizing the right gland is very important.
 Dr. Kelsch will discuss this further with you.